 And what does it do

-Every time you scan a book without book cradle, you put books under the section that is thinnest, so that both the left and right pages are almost at the same height.
+Every time you scan a book without a book cradle, you put books under the thinnest section so that the left and right pages are almost the same height.

-If you use the “regular” crop method, you draw a rectangle around the left page and the right page.
-But there is not the same amount of text on each page; some pages are even blank.
+If you use the “regular” crop method, you draw a rectangle around the left and right pages.
+However, there is not the same amount of text on each page; some pages are even blank.

-Figure 6: For 1 page, the crop frame (green rectangle) of the left page is inside the content frame (red rectangle).
+Figure 6: For 1 page, the left page’s crop frame (green rectangle) is inside the content frame (red rectangle).
 This is 100% the case on no other page.

 Figure 5